Hoosieman/DropByDrip/README.md

 - **Past Drinks** -- I added ability to see a list of your pst clicked drinks at the top of the order.html page.
 I also added the ability to clear this list at any time by clicking a button.

+- **Node/Express** - succesfully set up and implemented.

+- **Backend Endpoints** - endpoints storing clicked items/amount of times they have clicked.
+Also pointing to previous drink clicks list.

 ## Start-Up DB Deliverable